Terreii/use-pouchdb/docs/basics/setup.md

 The `pouchdb-server --dir db` command configures pouchdb-server to store all databases in the `./db/` directory ([more here](https://github.com/pouchdb/pouchdb-server#full-options)).

-Now with `npm start` or `yarn start` both you dev-server and pouchdb-server will start!
+Now with `npm start` or `yarn start` both your dev-server and pouchdb-server will start!
 To start just one enter:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--npm-->